jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 1. `cd almalinux9`
 1. `vagrant init almalinux/9`

-#### M1 Macs Only
+#### M-series Macs Only

-For those using M1 Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels
+For those using M-series Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M-series macs and parallels

-* `bento/ubuntu-22.04-arm64`
+* `bento/ubuntu-22.04`
-* `almalinux/9.aarch64`
+* `almalinux/9`

 1. `mkdir jammy64-arm`
 1. `cd jammy64-arm`
-1. `bento/ubuntu-22.04-arm64`
+1. `bento/ubuntu-22.04`

-1. `mkdir almalinux9-arm`
+1. `mkdir almalinux9`
 1. `cd almalinux9-arm`
-1. `vagrant init almalinux/9.aarch64`
+1. `vagrant init almalinux/9`

 #### Editing Your Vagrantfile